cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

     * `REPLACE_WITH_SSL_CERT_AND_KEY`

-1. Run `bosh status --uuid` to retrieve your bosh director id.
-Replace `REPLACE_WITH_DIRECTOR_ID` in the example manifest with this value.
+1. Run `bosh status --uuid` to retrieve your BOSH Director ID.
+Update `REPLACE_WITH_DIRECTOR_ID` in the example manifest with this value.

 We describe replacing these properties in [Step 2: Configure AWS for Your Cloud Foundry Deployment](#config-aws).